rust-stuco/lectures/week12/slides.md

 What could go wrong?

 * Probably not much, _if_ you're careful
+    * By careful, we mean writing a proof for every use of `unsafe`
-* If you do get something wrong though...
+* If you do get something wrong...
 * With `unsafe`, you hold great responsibility